-If you are experiencing COVID-19 symptoms and there is not a compelling alternative explanation for those symptoms (e.g., you feel fatigued because you stayed up all night working on a problem set), do not come to class meeting.
-Instead, inform me of the situation by email and get a COVID-19 test as soon as possible.
-If the test result is negative, you may attend subsequent class meetings.
-If the test results is positive, you are required by Lafayette protocols to isolate and may not attend class meetings until the isolation period is over.
-If this should occur, inform me immediately so that we can discuss how you will keep up with your work in this class during the isolation period.
-If you are experiencing COVID-19 symptoms and have not yet received your test result, or if you are isolation, you may attend office hours virtually, but not in person.
+If you are experiencing COVID-19 or flu symptoms (cough, chills, fever, sore throat, etc.), inform me of the situation by email and get a COVID-19 test as soon as possible.
+If the test is negative, you may attend class meetings and instructor drop-in hours, but you are required to wear a mask while your symptoms persist (these tests have a high false-negative rate, and masks help reduce the transmission of other viruses as well).
+If the test is positive, you are required by Lafayette College protocols isolate for 5 days and may not attend class meetings or instructor drop-in hours until the isolation period is over.
+You are also required to wear a mask for an additional 5 days after this isolation period ends.
+If you test positive for COVID-19, inform me immediately so that we can discuss how you will keep up with your work in this class during the isolation period.